Getting To and Around Monaco: Transportation

 If you have a car, then the main highway is the fastest way to arrive.
 However, we recommend you take the scenic route closest to the water, as it is much more picturesque.

 There is a Hertz, Budget, Sixt and Avis in Monaco, so if you’d prefer to pick up your rental in Monaco, you can.
 If you decide to drive, we recommend renting a small car, like a convertible Fiat 500.
-Top-to-down is the way to go (after all, it’s the city of the Grand Prix and where some of the James Bond movies were filmed), and smaller cars are much easier to maneuver and park.
-If you’re going to go on day trips to some of the French resort towns, then you’ll need a small car to get through the tiny medieval roads.
+Top-to-down is the way to go, if you can score a convertible Fiat 500 (after all, it’s the city of the Grand Prix and where some of the James Bond movies were filmed).
+Smaller cars are much easier to maneuver and park on the narrow and windy streets of the French Riviera.
+If you’re going to go on day trips to some of the French resort towns, then you’ll definitely need a small car to get through the tiny medieval roads.

 Once you’re in Monaco, you can park in any of the “Monaco Parking” lots for one hour for free (after that, the rates are posted, but reasonable – about €25 max if you lose your ticket).
 There’s lots of parking, and lots of beautiful places to visit in the surrounding area (like Èze, Villefranche, Antibes, Nice, etc.), so having a car is useful.
 That said, the roads can be narrow and intimidating to many drivers, and the train can get you to most places.